Myth Busters: Taking Arthritis Meds

 Get the facts straight when it comes to taking your arthritis medications.

-Fact: Take your pain meds – like acetaminophen and nonsteroidal anti-inflammatory drugs (NSAIDs) -- on a schedule that you set up with your doctor.
-Keeping the pain and inflammation at bay is better than trying to get it back in control once it’s gotten bad.
+Fact: Take your pain meds – like acetaminophen and nonsteroidal anti-inflammatory drugs (NSAIDs) – on a schedule that you set up with your doctor.
+Keeping the pain and inflammation at bay is better than trying to get it back under control once it’s gotten bad.

-Fact: More may be harmful.
-Too much will make you sick or damage your organs.
+Fact: More meds could make you sick, damage organs or be fatal.
 If your medicine isn’t working as well as you want, talk to your doctor about whether a higher dose is safe or if you need a different medicine.

 Fact: Generics and biosimilars are approved by the FDA to be the same as their brand-name counterparts in dosage, safety, effectiveness, strength and quality.